janvmusic/Learning/data-intensive-apps/chapter10.md

 - Separation of concerns: _What the job does_ vs _Where and when the job runs_

 ### Comparing Hadoop to Distributed Databases
+TL;DR: Hadoop is somewhat like a distributed version of unix.
+Where:
+- HDFS - filesystem
+- Hadoop - Unix processes

+The combination of a `MapReduce` and a `distributed filesystem` is a _general purpose_ operating system that can run arbitrary programs

+#### **Diversity of Storage**
+Databases require you to structure data according to a **particular model**(relational or documents).

+Meanwhile files in a distributed filesystem are just byte sequences, which can be written using any data model and encoding.

+They can be:
+- Database records
+- text
+- images
+- videos
+- sensor readings
+- sparse matrices
+- etc

+Batch processing (Hadoop) put in the table the possibility to indiscriminately dump any data into `HDFS` to later figure out how to process it

+>  Have data fast in whichever format > Specific, well thought data model

+Simply bringing data together (from various parts of a large organization) is valuable.

+Indiscriminate data dumping shifts the burden of interpreting the data.

+**Important** The producer does not have to worry about having the same format for all values, that should be consumer's problem/responsibility.

+**Sushi principle**: _Raw data is better_

+Since data may come from different teams, there might not be an exact data model.
+We might think of this data as _different views of the same problem_

+Data modeling happens, but it's **decoupled** from the data collection.

 ## Concepts
 **HDFS** => Daemon that allows other nodes to access file stored in a machine